202C-Pilot/202C-Master-Course/forums-writing-activities.md

 5. How does the guide relate specifically to the needs of the audience?
 6. What has the author done well in the guide?
 What needs work?
 7. Provide at least three concrete suggestions for revision.
 Keep the evaluation/grading criteria in mind here.

-## Writing Activity 5
-* Part One: Friday: Draft Submission.
-Complete a draft of your IRG.
-* Part Two: Sunday: Peer Feedback.
-Provide peer feedback on drafts.

 Prompts for Drafting